At Central Surgery we recognise the excellent potential health benefits to be gained from following a whole food plant-based diet (WFPBD)

 What about gluten sensitivity?

 There is no reason why people with coeliac disease or gluten sensitivity cannot follow a whole food plant-based diet.
 However they need to exclude wheat, barley and rye from their diet.
-Instead they need to include other forms of starchy foods such as potatoes, sweet potatoes, rice, corn and oats.

 What about vitamin B12?